opencybersecurityalliance/PACE/docs/UseCases/collect_sbom_from_url.md

 This is a PCS use case where decision-maker (outside PACE) requests PACE (the PCS component of PACE is particular) to obtain an SBOM by going to a particular URL.
+How the decision-maker obtained the URL is immaterial to this use case.
+It may have been from vendor documentation or it may have been from MUD (add reference) or ...

 The command sequencing can be seen in either of the following figures depending on whether the internet is accessed